RUBiN-LP/RUBiN-LP/README.md

 <h1 align="center">Hi 😁, I'm Rubin Patterson Jr.</h1>
-<h2 align="center">Current Desktop Support Technician, looking to break into the Data Analyst community!</h3>
+<h2 align="center">Current Network Admin at Longwood University!</h3>

-### I have been in the desktop support and computer repair industry and am looking for a change of pace.
-Data Analysis is a new found passion of mine and I'm looking forward to exploring this world further!
+### I have been in IT for some time now and recently transitioned to the network field.
+Looking to expand my knowledge and explore the GitHub community!

 - 👨‍💻 All of my projects are available at [https://github.com/RUBiN-LP](https://github.com/RUBiN-LP)